Rest-frame near-infrared sizes of galaxies at cosmic noon: objects in JWST's mirror are smaller than they appeared: Data Methods

 \section{Data \& Methods}

 The NIRCam F444W and F150W imaging was taken as part of the CEERS program \citep{finkelstein:17} in the AEGIS field.
+All the {\it JWST} data used in this paper can be found in MAST: \dataset[10.17909/7v0n-6041]{http://dx.doi.org/10.17909/7v0n-6041}.
 The F444W observations we use for this project were taken on June 21-28, 2022 with total exposure times of $\sim$1.6$-$6.3 hours per pointing, covering a total of $\sim40$ sq arcmin.
 We use mosaicked images and weight maps created following the procedure outlined in Brammer et al. (in prep), based off of the public \texttt{grizli} software package \citep{brammer14}.

 We use stellar masses and photometric redshift estimates (`z\_best') from the v4.1.5 3D-HST catalog \citep{brammer12,momcheva16,skelton14}.
 Undoubtedly these masses and redshifts will change for some galaxies in this sample given the new long-wavelength photometry now available in these fields; however, for this first-look paper our primary goal is to compare the sizes of these galaxies measured at \onemic and \fourmic.
 At the most basic level, this test can be performed in on-sky units and is independent of stellar population fitting parameters.